isa-camss/CAMSS-RDF-Conversor/README.md

 A) Spread-sheets are placed in the 'in' folder.
 This notebook gets inside the 'in' folder and processes all the spread-sheets.<br><br>

-B) Automatic identification of the CAMSS Tools scenario (see reference in EUSurvey) and extraction all the Assessments.<br><br>
+B) Automatic identification of the CAMSS Assessment Solutions (see reference in EUSurvey) and extraction all the Assessments.<br><br>

 C) Follow the progress of the RDF Conversor.